Not just whole sweet potatoes cooked on a smoker, these are diced before smoking to get that amazing smoky flavor throughout every bite.

 In the photos you see here we used our Grizzly 10 inch Casserole.
 This nickel plated cookware is an absolute workhorse.
 It’s a bit of a splurge but well worth it.

 For more affordable options we’re linking you here to more choices, all on Amazon with 4 star or above ratings.

 Versatility in flavor, cooking times and temperature

 Just like with the Smoked Vegetables you can adjust the time and temperature of your sweet potatoes if needed.
-If you’ve got something else on the smoker that needs to cook at higher or lower temperatures than called for here just add or subtract time.
+If you’ve got something else on the smoker that needs to cook at higher or lower temperatures (like fish for smoked fish dip) than called for here, just add or subtract time.

 You’ll definitely want to keep an eye on the sweet potatoes and check them occasionally for tenderness.
 When a fork goes through a cube without resistance, they’re done!